 |lomm [Lomː]||lom [Loːm]||lom [Loːm]||lom [Lɔum]|

 If the sonorant is followed by another vowel, this doesn't happen.
 This includes words with helping vowels, so words like Donnchadh escape both lengthening and diphthongisation.
-This is called "rule ordering" in linguistics, meaning that when you have two rules which could both apply, the language usually has a preference for which applies first and which second.
+In linguistics, the order in which rules are put into action is called "rule ordering".
+Rule ordering means that when there are two rules which could both apply, the language usually has a preference for which to apply first and which to apply second.
 Usually, applying one means the other can't apply any more.

 A good pair of words to remember here is caill [kaiLʲ] and cailleach [kaLʲax]; similarly ann [auN] and Anna [aNə].

-This happens in virtually all surviving dialects.
-Some conservative (regarding lengthening) dialects of East Perthshire, Kintyre and Arran had kept the long consonants and never lengthened the vowel or broken but they are mostly moribund today.
-So to be brief, all that needs to be said about these dialects is that in almost all cases these dialects either lengthen the vowel or simply have a short vowel, but hardly ever dipthongise.
-So in Arran Gaelic for example ann, ceann, donn, cum and ionnsaich would be pronounced as: [aN] [kʲaN] [doN] [kum] and [iNsiç], around Cowal this would be [aNː], [kʲaNː], [doNː], [kumː] and [iNːsɪç].
+This happens in virtually all surviving dialects of Gaelic.
+Some conservative (regarding lengthening) dialects of East Perthshire, Kintyre and Arran had kept the long consonants, never lengthened the vowel, and never dipthongized the vowel.
+But, today, those dialects are mostly moribund.
+So to be brief, all that needs to be said about these dialects is that in almost all cases they either lengthen the vowel, or simply have a short vowel, but hardly ever dipthongise the vowel.
+So, in Arran Gaelic for example ann, ceann, donn, cùm and ionnsaich would be pronounced as: [aN] [kʲaN] [doN] [kum] and [iNsiç], and around Cowal that would be [aNː], [kʲaNː], [doNː], [kumː] and [iNːsɪç].

-The most lively dialects today are fairly homogeneous, except perhaps for Lewis Gaelic (don't sigh) which is the most progressive amongst these but we'll deal with that later.
+The most lively dialects today are fairly homogeneous, except perhaps for Lewis Gaelic (don't sigh) which is the most progressive among the dialects, but we'll deal with that later.

 |before ll||before nn||before m||before rr|